As well as reporting changes to us, you should report changes to DWP if you are claiming Universal Credit.

 - where you live

-Please note: this is not a full list.
-If you are not sure whether the change affects your benefits – tell us anyway.
-It is better to be sure.
+This is not a complete list.
+If you are not sure whether the change affects your benefits, tell us anyway.

 When to tell us about a change

 You must tell us as soon as a change happens or as soon as you find out about the change.
 It is important you keep us up to date and it is your responsibility to do so.

 If your income goes up and you don’t tell us, we may pay you too much benefit that you are not entitled to.
 If you are overpaid you will need to pay it back.
 You may lose benefit if you delay telling us about a change.

 You will need to show evidence of your change in circumstances, for example:

 - rent increase - provide your new tenancy agreement

 - pay increase - provide your pay slips